rgabs/rgabs.github.io/_posts/2017-05-19-Jest-test-suite-with-superpowers.markdown

 ### Integrating Enzyme in your current Jest Framework

 The default react-native boilerplate comes with Jest.
-Integrating enzyme with Jest is just a two step process.
+Integrating enzyme with Jest is just a three step process.

-- Install enzyme and jest-enzyme `yarn add enzyme jest-enzyme --dev`
+- Install enzyme and jest-enzyme `yarn add enzyme jest-enzyme enzyme-adapter-react-16 --dev`

-- Add one line in package.json inside jest config:
+- Add one line in package.json inside jest config: (you can ignore this step if you are using Create react app) `"setupTestFrameworkScriptFile": "./node_modules/jest-enzyme/lib/index.js",`

-    `"setupTestFrameworkScriptFile": "./node_modules/jest-enzyme/lib/index.js",`
+- Add the enzyme Adaptor by creating a file named `src/setupTests.js` and paste the following:
+    ```
+    import Enzyme from 'enzyme';
+    import Adapter from 'enzyme-adapter-react-16';

+    Enzyme.configure({ adapter: new Adapter() });
+    ```

+__Note__: If you are using create react app, ignore step 2 and

 Thats it.
 You can start using Enzyme utilities now.